 Batch size (machine learning)

-Citation, DOI & article data
+Citation, DOI, disclosures and article data

 Batch size is a term used in machine learning and refers to the number of training examples utilized in one iteration.
 The batch size can be one of three options:

-batch mode: where the batch size is equal to the total dataset thus making the iteration and epoch values equivalent
+- batch mode: where the batch size is equal to the total dataset thus making the iteration and epoch values equivalent

-mini-batch mode: where the batch size is greater than one but less than the total dataset size.
+- mini-batch mode: where the batch size is greater than one but less than the total dataset size.
 Usually, a number that can be divided into the total dataset size.

-stochastic mode: where the batch size is equal to one.
+- stochastic mode: where the batch size is equal to one.
 Therefore the gradient and the neural network parameters are updated after each sample.